 You can learn how to ‘get’ the message behind your cravings and to actually get your needs met.

-I hope this article with eggs makes sensed.
+I hope this article with eggs makes sense.
 Be sure to let me know your comments down below!